hyperupcall/blog/content/posts/creating robotic teams website.md

 ## Mobile Support

 Although the desktop version of the site looked fine, the mobile version still needed a lot of work.
 The pictures were too small and the navigation bar overflowed passed the width of the screen.

 ![robotics-website-4](/image/robotics-website/robotics-website-4.png)

 I fixed this by adding a hamburger menu.
-Also, I made competition cards fit the width of the screen on smaller devices.
+Also, I adjusted the width of competition cards to fit small devices.

 ![robotics-website-mobile-view](/image/robotics-website/robotics-website-mobile.gif)